Squirrels will frequently make nests in attics, destroy gardens or other landscaping. Unfortunately, they also love to chew on electrical wires.

-This squirrel was chewing on the lights in this tree. | Photo By Rocco on Catchpiece.com
+Squirrel chewing on the String lights in this tree. | Photo By Rocco on Catchpiece.com

 Why Squirrels Chew Wires